GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
+> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts